SimonRPSM/SimonRPSM.github.io/_posts/2018-06-30-Scope Creep and a Worked Example.md

 At a very simplified level, this could be kept within a configuration document in some form.
 It could be as simple as: A121

-This is not necessarily a good starting point for an application, but a thought excercise on what vectors of your application can change.
-This is also an excercise to understand the importance of software requirements which everyone agrees are important, but often are ignored.
+This is not necessarily a good starting point for an application, but a thought exercise on what vectors of your application can change.
+This is also an exercise to understand the importance of software requirements which everyone agrees are important, but often are ignored.

--SRPSM
+\- Simon Perez Santa Maria